jondashkyle/nanopage/readme.md

 ## Extra

 Using Choo?
 Try the plugin!
-Alternatively, you can create a super simple approximation with a plugin of your own.
+Alternatively, you can create a super simple alternative with a plugin of your own.

 <details><summary><b>Use the Choo Plugin</b></summary>